Amaan9136/llama-cpp-model-inference/README.md

 ### The response JSON will contain generated text.

 ## This solution does **not** use any Ollama APIs or architecture.
-It uses the open-source `llama.cpp` interface to run inference on the LLaMA 3.2 model stored locally in /models folder (Llama-cpp Model Inference\models\llama3.2\llama3.2.bin).
+It uses the open-source `llama.cpp` interface to run inference on the models stored locally in /models folder (Llama-cpp Model Inference\models\file.bin).